 If you have kids or non-human animals in the house, a stain resistant rug might sound especially appealing, given the potential for messes.
 However, kids, dogs, and cats are more likely than the average adult to spend time in close contact with a rug, meaning they’re at increased risk of exposure to any toxic chemicals.
 Once you start looking at the materials and methods used to manufacture rugs for the nursery or playroom, it’s quite shocking to think of the chemicals to which most infants are exposed early in life when developing brains and bodies are especially vulnerable to their effects.

-Stain resistant rugs have typically been treated with perfluorinated chemicals (PFCs), which are associated with cancer, reproductive problems, birth and developmental defects, and even problems with immunosuppression (R).
+Stain resistant rugs have typically been treated with perfluorinated chemicals (PFCs), which according to the Environmental Working Group, are associated with a number of health issues, some of which can be serious.

 Flame retardants and dyes in rugs